wajih-awad/portman/README.md

 # Portman

-A smart CLI tool to inspect and manage TCP ports.
-Helps developers identify processes using specific ports, with fallback detection methods and improved handling of TIME_WAIT states.
+A simple CLI tool to manage TCP ports.
+Helps developers identify processes using specific ports, with reliable detection methods and improved handling of TIME_WAIT states.

 ## Features